mkohler/cython_swig/README.rst

 Resources
 =========

-code and slides:
+code and slides
     https://github.com/mkohler/swig_cython

-rst2odp:
+restructedText to LibreOffice Impress
     https://github.com/mattharrison/rst2odp.git

+Writing Shared Libraries by Ulrich Drepper

 .. class:: handout

+    The code and slides are available on github.

     Let me thank Matt Harrison for his restructed-text-to-libreoffice-impress tool.
-I am loving restructuredText, and rst2odp let me create this presentation in restructuredText and convert it to libreOffice Impress.
+I am loving
+    restructuredText, and his tool let me create this presentation with restructuredText and the comfort of my favorite editor.

 End
 ===